Politics of compensation

 Newspaper headlines tell you of large compensation awards, fraudulent claims, or the rising cost of road accident claims to insurers.
 What you do not read is how organisations are reimbursed as a result of a compensation case being brought.

-After a road accident the Government can recover up to £505 for accident and emergency treatment, and £620 per day for inpatient treatment.
-The maximum recoverable is £37,100.
-An additional payment for ambulance call out is £159.
-The money is only paid if the person treated by the NHS makes a successful claim.
-The payment is made by the insurance company of the party responsible for the accident or injury.
+After an accident or injury, the Government can recover benefits paid to the injured person and NHS expense, if your compensation action succeeds.
+In the year to April 2022, the government recoverd just under £200 million.
+The money is only paid if the person claiming benefits, or treated by the NHS, makes a successful claim.
+The payment is made, in addition t your compensation, by the insurance company of the party responsible for the accident or injury.

 Some employer contracts mean sick pay received after an accident for which you recover compensation, is repayable to the employer.
 Be careful your solicitor checks with the employer to avoid an unnecessary squabble with your employer.
 Do not worry about these clauses as they are quite common.
 The sum due to the employer is added to the calculation of the claim.
 The insurance company for the person or party responsible pays, so you still recover your actual losses.

-Medical insurers, like our friends at BUPA, have a clause which means you are liable to repay their outlay for treatment after an accident for which you recover compensation.
+Medical insurers often have a clause which means you are liable to repay their outlay for treatment after an accident for which you recover compensation.
 If your case is successful you must repay your insurer.
-Just like the employer situation you include the expenditure in your claim, and is is repaid to the medical insurer.
+Just like the employer situation, you include the expenditure in your claim and you repay it medical insurer from your compensation.
 The repayment is effectively made by the insurance company of the person or party responsible for your injury.

 Insurance companies regularly recover their expense.
 If your car has to be repaired after an accident which is someone else’s fault, you might turn to your own fully comprehensive insurance company to cover the cost.
-If you have an injury or other losses you can claim against the person at fault, and when you succeed your own insurer is repaid for their outlay.
-This is a positive for you, as once repaid, your own insurer will not penalise you for claiming on your policy.
+If you have an injury or other losses you can claim against the person at fault and, when you succeed, your own insurer is repaid for their outlay.
+This is a positive for you, as once repaid, your own insurer should not penalise you for claiming on your policy.
 Insurance companies make claims too.

 Insurance companies used to operate a “knock for knock” arrangement for motor policies.
 An insurer would say to itself that its drivers were going to be involved in accidents, some would be their driver’s fault, and some would not.
 Rather than squabbling with other insurance companies why not cover our own losses.
 It was a sensible arrangement between the insurance companies, as it kept their costs down.
 Whether it suited the motorist is another question, as your insurer might treat you as having made a claim on your policy even when the accident was not your fault.
 In recent times the “knock for knock” agreements have fallen away, as new insurers have entered the market and not wanted to play by the old rules.
 It can mean that if you claim on your own policy when someone else is at fault you will be penalised when you renew, as your insurer has paid out on your policy.
 If you want to avoid this you have to seek compensation, and it is not the responsibility of the insurer to recover their expense.